-Many of these veterans settled in the lands liberated by the eladrin army's retreat.
-In the years that followed, whenever one of them died, open flames would flicker for miles around, and somewhere within three days' travel the man or woman would be reborn in the wilderness.
-No longer quite human, these reincarnated souls took the name deva, from an eladrin word for deity.
+Many of these veterans settled in the lands liberated by the high elf army's retreat.
+In the years that followed, whenever one of them died, open flames would flicker for miles around, and somewhere within three days' travel the man or woman would be reborn in the wilderness, returning to the world in an adult body.
+No longer quite human, these reincarnated souls took the name aasimar, from a high elf word for deity.

-When a deva reincarnates, he recalls language, culture, and enough knowledge to make his way in the world, but usually possesses only vague recollections of his previous life.
-Acquaintances are unfamiliar, and expert skills like magic, craftsmanship, or swordplay fade, but usually the deva quickly slips into the same basic role he held before death.
+When an aasimar reincarnates, he recalls language, culture, and enough knowledge to make his way in the world, but usually possesses only vague recollections of his previous life.
+Acquaintances are unfamiliar, and expert skills like magic, craftsmanship, or swordplay fade, but usually the aasimar quickly slips into the same basic role he held before death.

-Where devas are rare, one that dies is usually found quickly after reincarnation, and after a period of acclimation he will manage to continue as if nothing had happened at all.
-In Crisillyir, though, devas are common enough that they seldom manage to return to their previous lives.
-In either case, devas still fear death because it means an end to all they are.
-While a reincarnated deva might be able to continue the same mission, he'll never recreate the emotions and memories that made him unique.
+Where aasimar are rare, one that dies is usually found quickly after reincarnation, and after a period of acclimation he will manage to continue as if nothing had happened at all.
+In Crisillyir, though, aasimar are common enough that they seldom manage to return to their previous lives.
+In either case, aasimar still fear death because it means an end to all they are.
+While a reincarnated aasimar might be able to continue the same mission, he'll never recreate the emotions and memories that made him unique.

-Many devas find a place in the Clergy, where through special training they can act as vessels for invoked celestial beings.
+Many aasimar find a place in the Clergy, where through special training they can act as vessels for invoked celestial beings.
 Such angelic visitations never last long, and occasionally result in the death of the vessel, so they are only used in situations where the priesthood feels inadequate to answer questions of guilt or opine on matters of morality.

 In a similar way, on certain bleak holy days the priests of the Clergy will reach through the veil into the Bleak Gate and capture uneasy spirits, which they parade in front of crowds of worshippers.
 Compelled by magic, these undead specters wail about the sins they committed in life that left their souls trapped in "Purgatory."
-The priests then offer absolution and destroy the unholy beings.
+The priests then offer absolution, and destroy the unholy beings.